fabiocruzcoelho/terraform-examples/providers/gcp/rancher/README.md

-# Terraform Example
+# Terraform Rancher

-Exemplo de provisionamento de máquina virtual em uma cloud publica.
+Terraform to provision the rancher in an instance in cloud gcp.